swcarpentry/DEPRECATED-boot-camps/python/README.md

 1. Describe and distinguish the seven core elements shared by all programming languages.
-2. Use Python to write simple programs that use these core elements, using both the core library and packages such as numpy.
+2. Use Python to write simple programs that use these core elements, using both the core library and scientific packages such as numpy.
-3. Make and save publication-quality plots using matplotlib.
+3. Make and save simple publication-quality plots using matplotlib.
 4. Read, manipulate, and save data files in csv and text formats.
-5. Write tests to confirm the accuracy of your Python code.
+5. Write unit tests to confirm the accuracy of your Python code.

-Finally, it's worth noting that you all (unavoidably) have come with very different levels of background in Python programming.
+6. Create standalone Python scripts that can be run from the command line.

-We (the instructors) recognize that you all (unavoidably) have come with very different levels of background in Python programming.
+We (the instructors) recognize that you all unavoidably have come with very different levels of background in Python programming.
 One-third of you are very experienced in basic Python and one-quarter of you are experienced with modules such as numpy and scipy - for those in that category, this section of the workshop may not be as novel as the other sections.
-However, we hope that the method of presentation in this lesson will help to solidify your existing knowledge.
+However, we hope that the method of presentation will help to solidify your existing knowledge.
 We also encourage you to take the opportunity to ask the instructors and volunteers about more advanced techniques that you might have heard of but do not know how to use well.

 For those who have no (or almost no) background in programming in any language, you may find that these lessons proceed quickly.
 We encourage you to make